DavidTausend/pokemon-memory-cards-game/README.md

 ## Features

+### Regular Expression

+The regular expression `^[A-Za-z\s]+$` is used in the game for validating player names.
+This pattern ensures that only alphabetic characters and spaces are allowed, preventing entries with numbers or special characters.
+If the entered name doesn't match the pattern, the user is alerted, and the input isn't accepted.
+This feature maintains data consistency and enhances user experience by ensuring proper name formats.

+- The regular expression `^[A-Za-z\s]+$` is used.
+This means:
+  - `^` asserts the start of a line.
+  - `[A-Za-z]` allows uppercase and lowercase letters.
+  - `\s` allows spaces.
+  - `+` indicates one or more of the preceding elements.
+  - `$` asserts the end of a line.

 ### Music

 Music plays a significant role in enhancing the gameplay experience.
 A background track adds to the game's ambiance, creating an engaging atmosphere.
 Players have control over the music with features to play, pause, and adjust the volume.
 This functionality not only personalizes the experience but also makes the game more accessible and enjoyable for all users, regardless of their audio preferences.